dwp/design-system-community-backlog/WORKING_GROUP.md

 # Design System working group

-The Design System working group is a multi-disciplinary panel of representatives from across government.
+The Design System working group is a multi-disciplinary panel of representatives from across DWP.
 It makes sure that all components and patterns published in the DWP Design System are of a high quality and meet user needs.

 The working group: